Sensors, Controls, and Novel Concepts

 Advanced Controls and Cyber Physical Systems

-One prominent crosscutting technology is Hybrid Performance (HYPER), a cyber-physical platform that combines virtual numerical models with physical hardware to realize advanced controls and design.
-For example, HYPER is a test bed for novel control strategies and cyber security concepts that will improve the performance of existing power plants and optimize next-generation power plants.
+One prominent crosscutting technology developed by NETL is Hybrid Performance (HYPER), a cyber-physical platform that combines virtual numerical models with physical hardware to realize advanced design concepts.
+HYPER serves as a test bed for novel control and cyber security strategies that will optimize the performance of existing and next-generation power plants, and greatly accelerate and derisk the process of early adoption and commercialization of novel technologies.

 novel concepts icon